tektronix/tm_devices/docs/configuration.md

 #### Legend for Device Configuration

 - `device_type`
     - Valid options for `<device_type>`:
         - `AFG`: An Arbitrary Function Generator
         - `AWG`: An Arbitrary Waveform Generator
         - `DAQ`: An Data Acquisition Unit
         - `DMM`: An Digital Multimeter
         - `MT`: A Margin Tester
         - `PSU`: A Power Supply Unit
         - `SCOPE`: An Oscilloscope
         - `SMU`: A Source Measure Unit
         - `SS`: A Systems Switch
 - `connection_type`
     - Defaults to `TCPIP` when not explicitly defined.
     - Valid options for `<connection_type>`:
         - VISA connection types:
             - `TCPIP`: A VISA connection over the TCPIP interface (default)
             - `USB`: A VISA connection over a physical USBTMC interface
             - `SERIAL`: A VISA connection over the serial (ASRL / RS-232 / RS-485) interface
             - `SOCKET`: A VISA connection over the SOCKET interface
             - `GPIB` : A VISA connection over the GPIB interface
         - Other valid connection types:
             - `REST_API`: A REST API connection over the network
 - `address`
     - `<ip_address_or_hostname>`
         - Either the full IP address or system hostname is required to initialize the connection to the device.
         - Hostname is preferable, since it will gracefully handle a new DHCP lease which results in a potentially new IP address, but sometimes hostnames have resolution problems.
 In that case, an IP address usually works.
     - `<model>-<serial_number>`
         - If using the `USB` connection type for a VISA connection, address must be specified in the format `<model>-<serial_number>` so that the proper VISA resource expression can be created.
     - `<serial_port>`
         - The COM port to use, usually a number.
 For example, an usb-to-serial adapter connected to the USB port number 1 would show up as "COM1", so `address='1'`.
     - `<gpib_address>`
         - The GPIB address, a number in the range 0 to 30.
 - `alias`
     - An optional field for a case-insensitive string that can be used as a key to select the device in the Device Manager instead of the device type and number.
 Without an alias, the device can still be accessed through a key generated from `<device_type>` string and the number of devices of the same type that were defined before it.
 For example: If there are two SCOPEs in the device list, one should be `SCOPE 1` and the other should be `SCOPE 2`.
     - Underscores and dashes are allowed, but other special characters are not allowed.
 Any alias provided will be converted into all capital letters for use later.
 - `lan_port`
     - The open port, a number in the range 0 to 65535.
     - Required when the `<connection_type>` is `SOCKET`.
     - Optional when `<connection_type>` is `REST_API`
 - `serial_config`
     - Configuration data for `SERIAL` connection type, which VISA documentation commonly refers to as ASRL.
     - **Both sides must be using the same settings, otherwise data looks like gibberish.**
         - `baud_rate:` The baud rate controls the communication frequency:.
             - Common rates: \[115200, 57600, 38400, 19200, 9600, 4800, 2400, 1200,
                 600, 300\].
             - Different products may support ranges outside the commonly used rates listed here.
         - `data_bits:` The number of data bits in each character.
             - One of \[5, 6, 7, 8\].
         - `flow_control:` Control for pausing/resuming data stream between slower
             devices.
             - Valid options: `none`, `xon_xoff`, `dtr_dsr`, or `rts_cts`
         - `parity:` Parity controls checksum bit (added to each data character) behavior.
             - Valid options: `none`, `odd` ,`even`, `mark`, or `space`.
         - `stop_bits:` Number of bits to use to indicate end of a character.
             - Valid options: `one`, `one_and_a_half`, or `two`.
         - `end_input:` Character(s) to indicate the end of a message transmission.
             - Valid options: `termination_break`, `termination_char`, `last_bit`, or
                 `none`.
 - `device_driver`
-  - The name of the Python driver class to use for the device (see the {py:obj}`tm_devices.drivers` API reference for a complete list of all driver names).
+    - The name of the Python driver class to use for the device (see the [`tm_devices.drivers`][] API reference for a complete list of all driver names).
     - Required when `<connection_type>` is `REST_API`
     - Ignored when `<connection_type>` is not `REST_API`

 ### Config Options